-Winter vacation in Athens, the vibrant and versatile capital of Greece, sounds like an unconventional choice.
+A winter vacation in Athens, the vibrant and versatile capital of Greece, sounds like an unconventional choice.
 Greece is often associated with summer fun in the islands.
-Having said that, over the last years, a gradually increasing number of visitors is noticeable downtown during winter months.
+Having said that, over the last years, a gradually increasing number of visitors is noticeable downtown during the winter months.
 Temperature from late November to February normally ranges from 7 °C to 18°C (45 °F to 65°F); always a little lower in the northern suburbs of this quite spread-out city where building height rarely exceeds the 10th-floor level.
 Humidity is higher along the city’s seaside area, which is also described by Greek marketers as the ‘Athenian Riviera’.
 The historical center, which includes the Acropolis (‘acro’ means edge and ‘polis’ means city) – the hill where the venerated Parthenon temple is located – is not a seaside area.
 As expected, downtown Athens is filled with museums, embassies, and other important buildings, as well as endless dining options, basically because food (and coffee) is a huge source of pleasure for the Greek people.
 The majority of the restaurants are not eligible for the fine dining category, so for the luxury-seekers, we need here to point at the gourmet ones.
 Any casual, traditional Greek cuisine restaurant is described as a ‘taverna’.
 Chefs in Greece have direct access to the finest quality locally produced ingredients – veggies, seafood, meat, and other delicacies – which is definitely to their advantage flavor-wise.
 Sommeliers pair these signature dishes with a long list of highly compelling Greek wine labels, which are often a result of small-scale production in marvelous estates across the country.
 For top-tier gourmet restaurants in Athens, prices per person max out at 300 euro/330 USD for a full dinner that would cost double or more at a same-level restaurant in New York, London, Paris, or other major cities.
 Most often, the starting price for such a special dinner or lunch is 70 euro/80 USD per person.
 Restaurants stay until late in Athens, so if your flight arrives late, you always have the chance to enjoy gourmet a little after 10 pm or more.

 Since 2001, this 2-Michelin-Star French gastronomy restaurant has been collecting awards and accolades.
 In a quiet downtown Athenian neighborhood, chef Arnaud Bignon modernizes classical recipes often via molecular kitchen techniques.
-Ask for a table at the vaulted cellar of this neoclassical building, especially if you opt for a romantic date.
-It serves only dinner and when COVID19 restrictions are not in place, it closes at 11.45 pm.
+Ask for a table in the vaulted cellar of this neoclassical building, especially if you opt for a romantic date.
+It serves only dinner and when COVID19 restrictions are not in place, it closes at 11.15 pm.

 Get a real scoop of modernized heritage in Greek gastronomy at this 1-Michelin-Star multi-awarded restaurant located at the perfect-view 6th & 7th floor of the Onassis Foundation called Stegi, a cultural center originally envisioned by international business magnate Aristotle Onassis, and materialized after his death following his instructions.
 The roomy minimalist venue is graced with an eye-catching bar for memorable cocktails.